Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

-Following the physical layer characterization, we investigated the impact of blockchain protocol configurations to identify suitable operating parameters.
-Focusing on a typical metropolitan scenario ($R=50$ km, $N=20$), the simulation results in Figure \ref{fig:protocol_optimization} quantify the throughput under varying block sizes ($B$) and authentication tag lengths ($S_{key}$).
-Figure \ref{fig:protocol_optimization}(a) analyzes the effect of increasing block size.
+Additionally, following the practical security of the TF-QKD-embedded physical layer, we clarify the other impact of blockchain configurations to identify the suitable operating parameters.
+Focusing on a typical metropolitan scenario ($R=50$ km, $N=20$), Our finding identify the throughput TPS as a potential parameter while quantifying the throughput under the varied block sizes ($B$) and authentication tag lengths ($S_{\text{key}}$).
+In Figure \ref{fig:protocol_optimization}(a), it illustrates the effect of block size on the throughput.
 As $B$ increases, the TPS shows an initial increase driven by the amortization of the consensus key consumption.
-However, the curve tends to saturate beyond $B \approx 2000$, where further increases yield diminishing returns while potentially introducing latency.
-Consequently, we consider $B \in [2000, 3000]$ as a preferred operating range.
-Figure \ref{fig:protocol_optimization}(b) illustrates the trade-off between security and performance, showing that TPS is inversely proportional to $S_{key}$.
-While $S_{key}=128$ bits offers higher long-term security, it reduces throughput by approximately 50\%.
-Given the key refreshing capabilities of QKD, $S_{key}=64$ bits provides a calculated security margin ($\epsilon_{forge} \approx 10^{-19}$) for practical applications.
-Under this configuration ($R=50$ km, $N=20$, $B=2500$, $S_{key}=64$), the system achieves a peak performance of 303 TPS.

-In summary, the performance evaluation supports the engineering feasibility of the proposed star-topology quantum blockchain.
-By integrating the physical key generation constraints of TF-QKD with the consumption dynamics of the BFT consensus, we have identified an operational region suitable for metropolitan-scale deployments.
-The analysis suggests that while the system is bounded by consensus communication complexity, the key rate capacity of TF-QKD appears sufficient to support reasonable throughput levels.
-Furthermore, the robustness simulations indicate that the architecture can tolerate a degree of environmental phase noise and hardware aging, facilitating operation under realistic deployment conditions.
+Nevertheless, the curve tends to saturate beyond $B \approx 2000$, where further increases yield diminishing returns while potentially introducing latency.
+The saturation of TPS beyond $B=2000$ reflects a marginal utility trade-off.
+It reveals a certified fact that the efficiency gains from amortizing consensus authentication keys are eventually offset by the increased message propagation latency in the classical overlay.
+As a result, $B \in [2000, 3000]$ represents the $\it{Sweet~ Spot}$ for this hybrid system, where the cryptographic throughput and network responsiveness achieve the optimal synchronization.
+In Figure \ref{fig:protocol_optimization}(b), we characterize the trade-off between security and performance.
+It demonstrates that TPS is inversely proportional to $S_{\text{key}}$.
+The system exhibits a strict inverse proportionality between TPS and $S_{\text{key}}$.
+Because the WC scheme mandates the strict one-time key usage, doubling the authentication tag length logically consumes double the quantum entropy per transaction, thereby halving the throughput.
+However, as derived in Appendix~\ref{app:wc_security}, a 64-bit tag already bounds the forgery probability to a negligible $P_{\text{forge}} \le 5.68 \times 10^{-14}$.
+It is ascertained that $S_{\text{key}}=64$ bits illuminates the optimal cryptographic $\it{Sweet~ Spot}$ for standard consortium applications, while 128-bit tags should be strictly reserved for zero-trust environments where halving the network throughput is a mathematically justifiable trade-off for extreme security.